cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 ^^^^^^^^^^^^^^^

 For 32-bit timer, One shot mode can be enabled parallely for both the Timer_lo and Timer_hi.
-If ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1' then One shot mode is enabled and the Timer_lo will be disabled when the Timer_lo counter reaches the TIMER_CMP_LO for the first time.
+If ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1' then One shot mode is enabled for Timer_lo and the Timer_lo will be disabled when the Timer_lo counter reaches the TIMER_CMP_LO for the first time.
-Similarly, if ONE_SHOT_BIT bitfield of CFG_REG_HI CSR is '1' then One shot mode is enabled and the Timer_hi will be disabled when the Timer_hi counter reaches the TIMER_CMP_HI for the first time.
+Similarly, if ONE_SHOT_BIT bitfield of CFG_REG_HI CSR is '1' then One shot mode is enabled for Timer_hi and the Timer_hi will be disabled when the Timer_hi counter reaches the TIMER_CMP_HI for the first time.

 For 64-bit timer,If ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1' then One shot mode is enabled
 64 bit timer i.e cascaded Timer_lo and Timer_hi will be disabled when the Timer_lo counter reaches TIMER_CMP_LO and the Timer_hi counter reaches TIMER_CMP_HI for the first time.

 Compare clear mode:
 ^^^^^^^^^^^^^^^^^^^^
+For 32 bit mode, Compare clear mode can be enabled parallely for Timer_lo and Timer_hi

-For 32 bit Timer_lo APB Timer,when the counter reaches the TIMER_CMP_LO, the timer is not disabled instead the counter will be reset to '0'.
+For 32 bit Timer_lo APB Timer, Compare clear mode is enabled If CMP_CLR_BIT bitfield of CFG_REG_LO CSR is '1', when the counter reaches the TIMER_CMP_LO, the timer is not disabled instead the counter will be reset to '0'.
 As the timer is still enabled, the counter will be incremented  by '1' for every positive edge of the clock until it reaches the TIMER_CMP_LO.
 The same process is repeated.

-For 32 bit Timer_hi APB Timer, when the counter reaches the TIMER_CMP_HI, the timer is not disabled instead the counter will be reset to '0'.
+For 32 bit Timer_hi APB Timer, Compare clear mode is enabled If CMP_CLR_BIT bitfield of CFG_REG_HI CSR is '1', when the counter reaches the TIMER_CMP_HI, the timer is not disabled instead the counter will be reset to '0'.
 As the timer is still enabled, the  counter will be incremented  by '1' for every positive edge of the clock until it reaches the TIMER_CMP_HI.
 The same process is repeated.